FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-04.md

 between trial results.

 The plain bisection never encounters inconsistent trials.
-But [RFC2544] hints about possibility if inconsistent trial results in two places.
+But [RFC2544] hints about possibility of inconsistent trial results in two places in its text.
 The first place is section 24 where full trial durations are required, presumably because they can be inconsistent with results from shorter trial durations.
 The second place is section 26.3 where two successive zero-loss trials